edgelesssys/contrast/docs/docs/getting-started/cluster-setup.md

 ## Prerequisites

-* Install a recent version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
-Note that `apt install` will likely install an outdated version.
+* Install version 2.44.1 or newer of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
+Note that your package manager will likely install an outdated version.
 * Install a recent version of [kubectl](https://kubernetes.io/docs/tasks/tools/).

 ## Prepare using the AKS preview